tscanlin/processmd/README.md

 └── frontmatter.md
 ```

-It would produce this output directory:
+It would produce this directory output:
 ```bash
 .
 ├── L1